Infineon/ubm/README.md

 ## Overview

-The the implementation of the UBM middleware for ModusToolbox&trade; is currently at the Preliminary level.
-Features may change without notice.
+The implementation of the UBM middleware for ModusToolbox&trade; is currently at the Preliminary level.
+The features may change without notice.
-Contact <a href="https:/\/www.infineon.com/cms/en/about-infineon/company/contacts/support/">
+For details contact <a href="https:/\/www.infineon.com/cms/en/about-infineon/company/contacts/support/">
-<b>Infineon Product Support</b></a> for additional details.
+<b>Infineon Product Support</b></a>.

 The UBM middleware provides the implementation of the Universal Backplane Management (UBM) - a common backplane management framework for a host to determine SAS/SATA/PCIe backplane capabilities, Drive Facing Connector (DFC) Status and Control information, and to read